 - Snake bites: Contrary to what you see in movies, tourniquets should NOT be used on snake bites.
 This can trap the venom in one spot and damage tissue.
 Here’s what you should do instead.

 2. Wrap Around Limb

 The tourniquet should go around the injured limb, approximately 2 or 3 inches above the bleeding site.
-Applying close the wound minimizes risk of damage to tissue.
+Applying close to the wound minimizes the risk of tissue damage.
 Leave any pressure dressings in place.